andrew-levy/swiftui-react-native/README.md

 ```console
 cd ios && pod install && cd ..
 ```

+You should be all set now!

+### Navigation Dependencies

+If you intend on using any of the navigation components, you will need to install these as well:

 **Note:** These views are based off of React Navigation components https://reactnavigation.org/docs/getting-started/.